Maya ruins surrounded by turquoise water, incredible Tacos with avocado & limes and for us the most beautiful languages in the world: ¡Hola México!

 Travel Route Mexico – Countless possibilities

-Tipp #1 – First think about what’s supposed to be the focus of your travels.
+Tip #1 – First think about what’s supposed to be the focus of your travels.
 Relaxing in the sun or are you eager to see as much as you can?
-If you just want to relax we would recommend our suggestion focussing on Quintana Roo or Yucatan, if you are in the mood for a little more action and you want to see more from the country you can also travel through Chiapas, as our routes suggests.
+If you just want to relax we would recommend our suggestion focussing on Quintana Roo or Yucatan if you are in the mood for a little more action and you want to see more from the country you can also travel through Chiapas, as our routes suggest.

-Tipp #2 – For long distances take the night busses from ADO.
+Tip #2 – For long distances take the night buses from ADO.
 Here you kill two birds with one stone.
-First, you do not lose time as you can sleep while traveling onwards and you save money for an accommodation for this night.
+First, you do not lose time as you can sleep while traveling onwards and you save money for accommodation for this night.
 Mentioning here: We slept extremely well on our trip from Oaxaca to San Cristobal de las Casas.